yoniholmes/grunt-text-replace/README.md

 4. **regexMatches**:  an array containing all regex matches, empty if none defined or found.

+Moreover, if you need access to the path of the current file being processed, or to the replacement destination path, they are available in the function scope as `this.pathToSourceFile` and `this.pathToDestinationFile`.

 ```javascript
 // Where the original source file text is:  "Hello world"